kindspirit/better_bind_polyfill/README.md

 ```

-Host functions in IE 5-8 such as `window.alert` do not inherit from Function.prototype.
-So to make this work on host functions in IE 5-8, use the following syntax:
+Host functions in IE 5-8 such as `window.alert` do not inherit from `Function.prototype`.
+So for best compatibility across browsers use the following syntax:
 ```
 f = Function.prototype.bind.call(alert, null, "Hello world");
 f();// alerts "Hello world"